gkovacs/gkovacs.github.com/index.markdown

 <a href="#contact"      class="header">Contact</a>
 </div>

-I'm a researcher interested in Human-Computer Interaction, natural languages, and educational technologies.
+I'm a PhD student in Computer Science at Stanford, supported by the NDSEG fellowship.
+My research interests include interested in Human-Computer Interaction, natural languages, and educational technologies.
 I did my undergrad and masters in CS at MIT, where I worked in the [User Interface Design group](http://groups.csail.mit.edu/uid/) at CSAIL.

-Starting Fall 2013, I will be a PhD student in Computer Science at Stanford, supported by the NDSEG fellowship.

 <br/>